 • Placenta previa (when the child's place partially or completely blocks the opening of the cervix), which can cause bleeding if the baby's place begins to separate early;

-• Early separation of the child's place - clearly separating the child's place from the uterus wall, creating a great danger to the fetus.
+• Early separation of the placenta - a clear separation of the placenta from the uterine wall, creating a great danger to the fetus.

-Caesarean section is also shown in the case whenan urgent termination of labor is necessary, there is no time to activate labor or if it is allowed that the mother and / or the fetus will not be able to bear the stress caused by childbirth.
-There may be other reasons:
+Caesarean section is also indicated in cases whereurgent termination of labor is required, there is no time to intensify labor, or if the mother and/or fetus is considered unable to cope with the stress of labor.
+Other reasons may also arise:

 • The state of pre-exclamptic disease or exlampsia, which does not respond to treatment;